dizzybeaver/Lambda-Execution-Engine-with-Home-Assistant-Support/docs/ASSISTANT_NAME_GUIDE.md

 ## Understanding Custom Names

-By default, when you use the Lambda Execution Engine with Alexa, you invoke commands using phrases like Alexa, ask Home Assistant to turn on the lights.
+By default, when you use the Home Assistant Extension with Alexa, you invoke commands using phrases like Alexa, ask Home Assistant to turn on the lights.
 The custom assistant name feature allows you to change Home Assistant to any name you prefer, enabling phrases like Alexa, ask Jarvis to turn on the lights or Alexa, tell Computer to lock the doors.

+Custom names are a feature of the Home Assistant Extension, not the Lambda Execution Engine core.
+When you configure a custom name, you are customizing how the Extension presents itself to Alexa and your users.
+The Engine itself does not require or use custom names.

 This feature works by configuring both your Lambda function and your Alexa skill to recognize your chosen name.
 The Lambda function needs to know the name so it can reference it in responses to Alexa.
 The Alexa skill needs to know the name so it understands what you say when you invoke the skill.